dolsev/cv-v/README.md

 Features:

-Home page contains basic information about yourself.
+Top of page contains basic information about yourself.
 Skills page contains your professional skills and technologies you are familiar with.
 Experience & Education page contains a list of your work experience and education.
 Projects page contains a list of your projects.